Spring 2021 FAQ

 On-campus students and students with on-campus privileges may only work for off-campus employers if the positions are completely remote.

 8. Why did housing and meal plans increase by $1,000 each for the spring semester?

 The increase in room and board for the spring is a reflection of the extra weeks that students will be on campus for the spring 2021 semester versus the fall 2020 semester.

 9. How safe is Brunswick and its surrounding community, including Portland, in regard to COVID-19 infection rates and testing?

 Brunswick and Cumberland County have experienced a sharp increase in COVID 19 infection rates since November, and those increases have been sustained through the holiday season and into mid-winter.
 This will make following the guidelines set out by the Maine CDC and the College crucial, not just to keep Brunswick safer from an influx of people from all over the country and world, but to maintain a safer campus from a growing prevalence rate off campus.

-7. Why do students need to observe a ten-day pre-arrival self-quarantine, particularly when the College is providing pre-arrival testing?
+10. Why did students need to observe a ten-day pre-arrival self-quarantine, particularly when the College is providing pre-arrival testing?

-While the pre-arrival test is a useful snapshot in time, it doesn't guarantee that students will arrive on campus COVID-free.
-The test may be taken at a time when the infected person does not have enough viral load to show up as positive, or the person may test negative and then be exposed during travel so a negative test is not enough to protect the community.
-Because of this, pre-travel quarantine is an important part of Bowdoin’s mitigation strategy.
-We strongly encourage all returning students to quarantine for at least ten days before traveling to campus in order to reduce the likelihood that you will spread COVID during travel or upon arrival to campus.
+While the pre-arrival test is a useful snapshot in time, it doesn't guarantee that students arrived on campus COVID-free.
+The test may be taken at a time when the infected person did not have enough viral load to show up as positive, or the person may test negative and then be exposed during travel so a negative test is not enough to protect the community.
+Because of this, pre-travel quarantine was an important part of Bowdoin’s mitigation strategy.
+We strongly encouraged all returning students to quarantine for at least ten days before traveling to campus in order to reduce the likelihood that they would spread COVID during travel or upon arrival to campus.

 Yes.
 If conditions change before the spring semester begins or during the semester then the plan will change and fewer students may be on campus.